COP29 runs until 22 November in Baku Azerbaijan – an international debate with local impact.

 We need to consider what that means in Northern Ireland.
 The Climate Act set a target of 80 per cent renewable electricity generation by 2030.
 We currently have 1.9GW of renewable capacity, generating almost 50 per cent of the electricity we use.
 We need to more than double it in the next few years to meet our targets.

-Despite the Assembly declaring a climate emergency in 2020, the required urgency from policy makers is not apparent, despite our recent record-breaking weather bringing the consequences home.
+Despite the Assembly declaring a climate emergency in 2020, the required urgency from policymakers is not apparent, despite our recent record-breaking weather bringing the consequences home.

-The KPMG report Accelerating Renewables revealed 82 per cent of investors don’t currently see NI as an attractive place to invest because of the continuing policy vacuum.
+The KPMG report Accelerating Renewables revealed that 82 per cent of investors don’t currently see NI as an attractive place to invest because of the continuing policy vacuum.
 This is costing NI the global investment that our neighbours are receiving.

 The good news is that some things have changed since last year’s COP.
 We once again have an Executive.
 Ministers from different departments are communicating with each other on the need for reforms.